Armenians in Turkey: Language

-The majority of Armenians in Turkey speak Turkish.
-Only about 18% of them can speak Armenian, and most of that number are bilingual, with some having Armenian as their first language, and others learning it as a second language.

 Western Armenian

 Western Armenian (Արեւմտահայերէն pronounced Arevmedahayeren), Արեւմտեան աշխարհաբար pronounced Arevmedyan Ashkharhapar, (and earlier known as Թրքահայերէն, namely "Trkahayeren" ("Turkish-Armenian") are one of the two modern dialects of the modern Armenian, an Indo-European language.

 The Western Armenian dialect was developed in the early part of the 19th century, based on the Armenian dialect of the Armenians in Istanbul, to replace many of the Armenian dialects spoken throughout Turkey.
 It was widely adopted in literary Armenian writing and in Armenian media published in the Ottoman Empire, as well as large parts of the Armenian diaspora and in modern Turkey.
 Partly because of this, Istanbul veritably became the cultural and literary center of the Western Armenians in the 19th and early 20th century.

-Western Armenian is the language spoken by almost all of the Armenian diaspora.
-The only diaspora community that uses Eastern Armenian is the Iranian Armenian community, or those who immigrated from Armenia.
-Nevertheless, Western Armenian is the primary dialect of Armenian found in North and South America, Europe (except those in Russia) and most of the Middle East (except in Iran and Armenia).
-Western Armenian is the primary language of the diaspora because the great majority of the Armenian diaspora in all these areas (Europe, Americas, Middle East) was formed in the 19th and early 20th century by Armenian populations from the Ottoman Empire, which is where Western Armenian was historically spoken.
+Western Armenian is the language spoken by most of the Armenian diaspora, because the great majority of the Armenian diaspora in all these areas was formed in the 19th and early 20th century by Armenian populations from the Ottoman Empire.
+The only main diaspora community that uses Eastern Armenian is the Iranian Armenian community, the Russian Armenian community, and those who recently immigrated from Armenia.
+Western Armenian is the primary dialect of Armenian found in North and South America, Europe (except those in Russia) and most of the Middle East (except in Iran and Armenia).

 Nevertheless, the Western Armenian language is still spoken by a small minority of the present-day Armenian community in Turkey.
-However, only 18 percent of the Armenian community speaks Western Armenian, while 82 percent of the Armenian community speaks Turkish.
+As of 2010, only 18 percent of the Armenian community speaks Western Armenian, while 82 percent of the Armenian community speaks Turkish.
 This percentage is even lower among younger people of whom only 8 percent speaks Western Armenian and 92 percent speaks Turkish.
 Turkish is replacing Western Armenian as a mother language, and UNESCO has added Western Armenian in its annual Atlas of the World's Languages in Danger where the Western Armenian language in Turkey is defined as a definitely endangered language.

 The Western Armenian language is markedly different in grammar, pronunciation and spelling from the Eastern Armenian language spoken in Armenia, Iran and Russia, although they are both mutually intelligible.
 Western Armenian still keeps the classical Armenian orthography known as Mashdotsian spelling, whereas Eastern Armenian adopted reformed spelling in the 1920s (Eastern Armenian in Iran did not adopt this reform then).